An Understanding of the Terms

 Slovakia.

-under the domination of others.
+up by its dominating neighbors.
 In the 14th Century, Poland and Hungary

 took control of the western principality of Halych.
 Over a period of time,

-another East Slavic principality to the north, called Muscovy, grew to
+an East Slavic principality to the north, called Muscovy, grew to

 dominate the region including the central and eastern principalities of Kyivan